dancout/openai_tool_flow/REQUESTED_UPDATES_TEMPLATE.md

 - Be sure to commit at checkpoints throughout your work so that in the event of an error in your process, all your good work is not lost.
 - When adding comments, do so for the sake of good documentation and not for the sake of letting the user know you were following instructions.
 - You do not need to worry about backwards compatibility, so don't keep legacy code and make the codebase more bloated.
 We are still working on version 0.0, so feel free to make breaking changes.
+- Do not remove existing TODOs unless you are directly addressing them.

 ### REQUESTS
 - [ ]